 What Does a Concrete Paver Driveway Cost?

 Costs for a concrete paver driveway can vary significantly.
 A professionally installed job using top-quality pavers can run as high as $30 to $40 per square foot.
 The pavers themselves may cost $3 to $10, depending on the size and style.
 That difference between the pro job and the paver cost can give you some idea of how much you could save doing the work yourself.

 How Is a Concrete Paver Driveway Installed?

 The first step in installing concrete pavers is to excavate the grass and loose soil.
 Then, a gravel base is laid down and compacted thoroughly, followed by a layer of sand.
-A basic driveway will have 1 inch of sand over 4 to 6 inches of gravel, but for driveways that need to handle heavy vehicles, a base of 10 to 12 inches is recommended.
+A basic driveway will have one inch of sand over four to six inches of gravel, but for driveways that need to handle heavy vehicles, a base of 10 to 12 inches is recommended.
 The base is also graded to facilitate water runoff.